By Emma Marshall and Nick Warburton

 It is home to top notch museums, it has two Roman amphitheatres, a Unesco-listed old town and it’s also where the Lumière brothers pioneered the cinematic industry.

 Read on for more information on how to see the sights on a weekend in Lyon.
+And click here for guidebooks to help you plan you trip.

 Where is Lyon?